Print & Share This Recipe!

 1

-Wash the rice and soak it in water for 15 minutes.
+Start by washing the rice thoroughly and soaking it in water for 15 minutes.
 Strain the rice and set it aside.
-In a medium-sized pot over medium heat, add one tablespoon of olive oil and one tablespoon of ghee.
-Once melted, add the chopped onion and cook until translucent, about 5 minutes
+In a medium-sized pot over medium heat, combine 1 tablespoon of olive oil and 1 tablespoon of ghee.
+Once the ghee has melted, add the chopped onion and sauté until translucent, about 5 minutes.

 2

-Add the ground meat to the pot and break it with a wooden spoon.
-Add the spices and mix well.
-Cook for about 5 minutes until the meat starts to brown.
-Add the rice to the pot and mix well to incorporate it with the meat.
-Let the rice absorb the liquid released from the meat.
+Add the ground meat to the pot, breaking it apart with a wooden spoon.
+Stir in the spices and mix thoroughly.
+Cook for about 5 minutes, allowing the meat to brown slightly.
+Next, add the rice to the pot and mix well, ensuring it is fully incorporated with the meat.
+Let the rice absorb the flavorful juices released by the meat.

 3